jo-zaca/Debian-12-Post-Install-Guide/README.md

 ## Swapfile

-* If you didn't create a swap partition, you can create a /swapfile, the following is for a 7.5GB /swapfile, is always recommended to use the same as your RAM
+* If you didn't create a swap partition, you can create a /swapfile, the following example is for adding a 7.5GB /swapfile, recommended for systems with 8GB of RAM:
 ```
 free -h
 sudo swapon --show